Ezejosue/El-Explorador/README.md

 ### What I learned

-This is a project built as a basic html practice with css, in order to understand the use of display flex and grid.
-Sarifactory result.
+This is a project built as a basic html practice with css and js, in order to understand the use of display flex and grid.

 ## Authors 🐱‍👤
 - Josué Avalos